Women’s Health Month: What You Should Know

 While learning about the different ways to educate yourself during Women’s Health Month is important, it’s also vital to think about your future.
 Hearing that you have breast cancer can be scary, and it’s likely that there are a million thoughts running through your head all at once.
 One of those thoughts might be how your family will be financially protected in the case of your passing.
 While it’s not the most pleasant thing to consider, it should be seriously thought about as you never know what life might throw at you.

 If you haven’t already done so, take some time to evaluate life insurance coverage options when determining the best ways to plan for the future.
 The payout from a life insurance policy is a tax-free lump sum of money that is paid to your designated beneficiaries, and this money can be used to help pay for household costs, funeral expenses, and other debts such as your mortgage.
-While a cancer diagnosis can be a detriment in many different ways, it doesn’t always mean that you are ineligible for life insurance coverage if you’re undergoing treatment or have had a recent diagnosis.
+While a cancer diagnosis can be a detriment in many different ways, it doesn’t always mean that you are ineligible for different types of life insurance coverage if you’re undergoing treatment or have had a recent diagnosis.

 Watch Your Skin